If you’re in a relationship, money isn’t the sexiest thing to talk about.

 - Spending limits in specific categories

-You may want to have a certain amount that you and your sig other agree not to spend above without first talking with the other person.
+You may want to have a certain amount that you and your significant other agree not to spend above without first talking with the other person.
 For example, you could set a $100 limit, where neither of you spend over $100 without first talking about it with the other person.
 If spending is a pain point for you, read my post about how to radically reduce your expenses.

 - Financial goals